qiringji/robyn_hackathon_2022_autumn/README.md

 ## What it does

 - We add an implementation of realistic data generation processes to the siMMMulator, which is an open source R-package for generating dataset for MMM.
-- We conduct experiments on multiple media make Robyn's ROI estimation much better.
+- We conduct analysis to confirm experiments on multiple media make Robyn's ROI estimation much better.
-- We conduct multi-time experiment on each media make Robyn's ROI estimation accurate.
+- We conduct analysis to confirm multi-time experiment on each media make Robyn's ROI estimation accurate.

 ## How we built it

 ### Preparation：Add implementations in siMMMulator
+- There are a lot of biases in real-world data.
+The biases make Robyn's ROI estimation inaccurate.
 - We add implementations to siMMMulator.
     - Correlation between media spend and organic sales.
     - Correlation between media spends.
     - Cyclic seasonality and events.
-- See Github repository in detail: `R/data_gen/`.
+- `R/data_gen/`.

 ### Experiment #1：Variety of experiments
 #### Scripts